-- The student must pass written examinations in two of the three fields.
-The third field requirement will be met by at least seven credits of coursework at the graduate level, completed with a GPA of 3.0. - 3400:689 Historiography - Twenty-three hours of 600-level coursework, at least 16 credits of which must be in seminars.
-Seminars must be chosen to satisfy one of the following options
+- \The Comparative Non-Western History field includes East Asia, South Asia, Middle East, Africa, and Latin America.
+Students who choose this field as their first, second, or third MA field must focus, through coursework, on two of these four geographical areas (for example, Middle East and Latin America).
+The comprehensive exam (one for the field as a whole) for a student who takes Comparative Non-Western as their first or second field will incorporate materials from the two geographical regions he or she chose. - The student must pass written examinations in two of the three fields.
+The third field requirement will be met by at least seven credits of coursework at the graduate level, completed with a GPA of 3.0. - 3400:689 Historiography (3 credits) - 3400:601 Graduate Research Seminar in History (4 credits) - Twenty-three credit hours of 600-level coursework, at least 16 credits of which must be in seminars.
+Seminars must be chosen to satisfy one of the following options.